American Redoubt: Reception

 In 2011, the American Redoubt concept was endorsed by 2008 Constitution Party presidential candidate Chuck Baldwin, who had relocated his entire extended family to western Montana.
 It also soon inspired the launch of a weekly podcast by Christian Libertarian journalist John Jacob Schmidt, called Radio Free Redoubt, and a volunteer network of amateur radio operators called AmRRON (the American Redoubt Radio Operators Network) established in 2012.
-It also inspired the launch of the blog and weekly podcast by Alex Barron, called the Charles Carroll Society, Barron, a black Catholic Libertarian journalist, is the self-proclaimed "Bard of the American Redoubt" who speaks from a Traditional Catholic, Constitutional Conservative, American Patriot viewpoint.
-In 2013, he opined:

 In February 2012, The Seattle Times characterized the American Redoubt movement as appealing to "a growing number of people" but concluded that as of that time "not all that many so far" had actually moved to the area.
 In April 2012, the business/arts columnist for The Ferry County View, a weekly newspaper in Republic, Washington (located inside the Redoubt region) was critical of the Redoubt movement, characterizing it as driven by fear.
 By contrast, in October 2013, The 700 Club aired a news segment that favored the American Redoubt relocation concept.
 In an aside, the news story mentioned how the growth of the movement has even inspired the minting of silver coins.

 On October 14, 2013, Christian Broadcasting Network completed a featured television news segment and accompanying article on the American Redoubt titled Redoubt: Northwest a Haven for Dismayed Americans.
 In the article they noted "...
 Some conservative American Christians are so dismayed with direction of the country that they're looking for a safe place for their families.
 They call it the 'American Redoubt.'"
 Westbrook continued, "I think that people recognize that tough times are coming.
 And it's time to think about their situation, it's time to think about how they live now, and the security of their family, the stability of society and how they are going to relate to that ...
 But I'm finding something else, too." he continued.
 "That is that more and more people are resonating with this idea of getting back to the land, of living a simple, more natural way."